Star Cable, supplier to China's CNPC, says unable to contact top executives

 Wison had previously said chairman and founder Hua Bangsong had been assisting authorities in an unspecified investigation.

-Shares of Star Cable, with a market value of about $390 million, closed down 2.77 percent on Wednesday versus a 0.41 percent fall in the broader Shanghai stock market.
+Shares of Star Cable, with a market value of about $390 million, were down 2.35 percent on Wednesday versus a minimal rise in the broader Shanghai stock market.

 ($1 = 6.1210 Chinese yuan)